Advanced Home Flipping: The New California Goldrush

 One major reason is that until 2020, most cities required the home or the ADU to be owner-occupied.
 This was intended to protect the character of neighborhoods by shutting out large scale real estate investor/developers, who could buy up whole city blocks at a time and effectively double their housing density, changing the fabric of entire neighborhoods in the process.
 However, the owner occupancy laws were lifted by the new state laws.
 This opens the door for larger real estate developers to buy many properties, as well as homeowners with one or two homes.

 Now Is The Time To Act

-Get started by searching the property at Housable.com and order the property report.
+Get started by searching the property at Housable.com and ordering a free property report - No commitment necessary.